go to Table of Contents

 Once you realize this, you can make more sense of God’s actions in your life.
 You see trials and temptations as God’s way of getting you closer to Him.
 You get your focus off your problems and onto His purpose within those problems.
 You must forget everything you thought life was about and start seeing what happens to you in light of God’s purpose.
-The Bible states it like this: Seek first the Kingdom of God and all these things will be added to you.
+The Bible states it like this: Seek first the Kingdom of God and His righteousness and all these things will be added to you.
 It’s all about seeing things from God’s perspective.
 You must go from ego-centric to God-centric.
 Your world must revolve around God and Jesus.
 It's a paradigm shift of the highest order.

 This all ties in with God’s original purpose for creating us: fellowship with Him and showing His glory through what we do through Him.
 It hasn’t changed.
 He is still drawing us into relationship with Him.

 In a nutshell, this booklet is about understanding God’s nature and hearing His voice.
 When we do this, we find life has hope and purpose.
 We understand that the goal of life is not to find out who we are but to find out who God is.
 We understand that it is not enough to be good, we must be Godly.
 And that only comes through Jesus.